 Power over Ethernet, also called PoE, is a significant technology that simplifies the network deployment by enabling Ethernet cables to transmit electrical energy over a live data connection without the need for redundant power lines or outlets.
 Since the ratification of the first PoE standard in 2003, PoE technology has been upgraded to support higher power delivery.
 So far, the latest PoE standard is the IEEE 802.3bt High Power PoE, which is also simplified as Hi-PoE.

 Demands for new technology are growing with the expansion of newly diversified applications.
-In the past days, only those traditional powered devices (PD) such as IP phones, simple IP cameras, or indoor wireless access points which are compatible with the previous 802.11af/at standards have the need to add PoE into the network.
-However, the advent of today’s new applications such as LED lighting, smart buildings, and Internet of Things (IoT), as well as the increasing amounts and types of end devices are bringing up new requirements to higher bandwidth and power supply that a power sourcing equipment (PSE) can provide, which the previous standards are not able to cope with.
+In the past days, only those traditional powered devices (PD) such as IP phones, IP cameras, or indoor wireless access points which are compatible with the previous 802.11af/at standards have the need to add PoE into the network.
+However, the advent of today’s new applications such as LED lighting, smart buildings, and Internet of Things (IoT), as well as the increasing amounts and types of end devices are bringing up new requirements for higher bandwidth and power supply that power sourcing equipment (PSE) can provide, which the previous standards are not able to cope with.

 Flexibility and Scalability

 With the 90W-100W PoE network solution, users can easily extend the network and power coverage.
 Hi-PoE devices such as high power PoE switches are backward compatible with 802.3af/at PoE standards to allow powered devices that are compliant with 802/3af/at/bt standards to connect to switches flexibly.
 Also, the standard based PoE technology guarantees interoperability across vendors, which means it is feasible to configure PoE with various network applications as long as the PoE standards that devices support are compatible.

 Time and Cost Saving